 Forward and aft flood lights can be independently operated at the console dash helm switch panel by the switches labeled "AFT" and "FWD" under floodlights.

-The lights are protected by the "FWD LIGHTS" and "AFT LIGHTS" breakers on the 12VDC Main Distribution panel located in the cabin.
+The lights are protected by the "FWD LIGHTS" and "AFT LIGHTS" dedicated surface mount breakers located in the electronics area inside the aft end of the console.

 Baitwell Lighting